Carlos Santana Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA among all MLB pitching staffs (3.62).
+- The Mariners' 3.55 team ERA ranks third across all league pitching staffs.

-- Mariners pitchers combine to give up the first-fewest home runs in baseball (41 total, 0.8 per game).
+- The Mariners allow the first-fewest home runs in baseball (41 total, 0.8 per game).

-- The righty's last time out was on Tuesday against the Oakland Athletics, when he went six scoreless innings while giving up four hits.
+- His last appearance came on Wednesday against the Oakland Athletics, when the left-hander went six innings, surrendering two earned runs while allowing five hits.

+- The 31-year-old has a 5.68 ERA and 6.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .295 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.